 In collaboration with Aalborg University, our control engineer, Lasse Bromose, and CEO, Karl Kaas, have written a paper regarding a constrained nonlinear model predictive control for CubeSat attitude control.

-The paper proposes a controller that uses best-effort pointing and with a guarantee of compliance with constraints.
+The paper proposes an attitude controller that uses best-effort pointing and with a guarantee of compliance with constraints.
 This is useful for missions that carry instruments which should not be pointed directly at the Sun.

 The process: From research to practice